filamentgroup/grunt-criticalcss/README.md

 A string value that is the file path for wherever you would like the css to be output to

+#### options.filename
+Type: `String`
+Default value: `all.css`

+A string value representing a portion of the path to CSS files you'd like to parse.
+For example, "/css" would match files that have "/css" in their file path.

 ### Usage Examples

 #### Custom Options